 2. Add 1/4 cup extra-virgin olive oil to a medium bowl.

-3. Add cut brussels sprouts and toss in the olive oil.
+3. Toss cut brussels sprouts in olive oil.

 4. Sprinkle a pinch of salt over the sprouts.